tgherzog/nfl/README.md

 ## Tiebreakers ##

 This module's primary purpose is to provide tools to analyze and better understand the NFL's tiebreaker rules.
-For example, you can look at a divisions tiebreaker results like this:
+For example, you can look at a division's tiebreaker results like this:

 ````